Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/adding-ssl-to-our-azure-node-app.md

 > Be aware; It might take some time before it's valid (5-10 minutes)

-On the next step, select the options from the dropdown.
+In the next step, select the options from the dropdown.

 ![Azure SSL Options](https://cdn.hashnode.com/res/hashnode/image/upload/v1600931726986/aTRR6LG_n.png)